Incognitus-Io/ngFeatureFlags/README.md

   --- | ---
-  apiUri | The uri of the Dark Lumos API tenantId | Your tenant id clientId | The  client id of the application
+  apiUri | The uri of the Dark Lumos API tenantId | Your tenant id applicationId | The id of the application

 #### Step 2) app.modules.ts
   Import the `DarkLumosFeatureFlagsModule` and provide the `FeatureFlagConfig`